 Recent studies also reveal that other factors, apart from bacterial plaque, increase the risk of developing periodontal disease and even worsen its condition.
 Such factors include genetics, medical conditions like diabetes, fluctuating hormones, smoking and tobacco use, certain medications that cause dry mouth, and poor nutrition.

 It is important for people to understand that they do not have to suffer the negative consequences of periodontal disease since they can readily come to our clinic for treatment.
 No matter how serious the disorder is, we can always develop a treatment plan that will restore the gum health of a patient.
 One of the dental procedures we often use to address periodontal disease is known as scaling and root planing, which is a special cleaning process aimed to effectively remove plaque and tartar deposits on the surface of the tooth.
 This procedure helps in the faster healing and shrinking of the gum tissue and periodontal pockets, respectively.
 After conducting this procedure, we may place some type of medication directly into the periodontal pocket to support the healing process.

-Visit us at Aurora Dental Care for a free consultation and thorough discussion of periodontal disease and what you can do to address them at 907-376-8400.
+Contact us at Aurora Dental Care for a free consultation about our services and thorough discussion of periodontal disease and what you can do to address them at 907-376-8400.